jyantsss/bandit_otw/README.md

 Note: - named file cannot be read directly using command “cat -”.
 So, we use “cat ./-” or “cat /home/bandit1/-”.

+## Level 2-3 login

+**Commands** **Used**:  cat, ls

+**Password**: MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx

+**Process**:

+step1: Use ls to see the files in home directory

+step2:  Use cat to read the file  spaces in this filename to get the pw.

+Note:  file name with spaces cannot be read directly using command only using cat filename .
+So, we use “cat  “filename”” or “cat filename1\ filename2\ filename3”. here “\ “ acts as a space.